Patient Education and FAQ’s

 This question is related to other questions regarding swelling of the nose.

-Similar to questions five and seven, a rhinoplasty (nose job) requires the cutting of the skin, as well as the “lifting” of the nose’s deeper tissues.
-Microscopic channels allow blood and fluid to freely flow all around your skin and tissue.
-Surgery disrupts this normal process and there is no way to overcome this apart from your body forming new channels within the skin.
-Anytime you cut the skin, you disrupt the flow of blood and fluid.
+Similar to questions five and seven, a rhinoplasty (nose job) requires cutting the skin and “lifting” the nose’s deeper tissues.
+Microscopic channels allow blood and fluid to flow freely all around the skin and tissue.
+Surgery disrupts this normal process, and there is no way to overcome this except for your body to form new channels within the skin.
+Anytime you cut the skin, you disrupt blood and fluid flow.

 The scar on your nose is called the columellar scar and acts like a water dam.
-It disrupts the flow of fluid and the fluid tends to build up above the scar.
-This gives the impression that your scar is not perfectly lined up as the skin above the scar is swollen and the skin below is not.
-All patients who have an open rhinoplasty have this for 6-12 months while the swelling goes down.
+It disrupts fluid flow, and the fluid tends to build up above the scar.
+This gives the impression that your scar is not perfectly lined up, as the skin above the scar is swollen and the skin below is not.
+All patients with an open rhinoplasty have this for 6-12 months while the swelling decreases.
 It is usually not a concern, but some patients are worried the scar will not heal perfectly.
 This scar usually looks fantastic once the swelling is gone.

 Return to the top